marcuswangweihow/FBDD/Frag_to_lead_4MZI/Preliminary Results/representative_snapshots/Readme.md

 # Docking Preparation and Execution

-docking_prep.py and prepare_protein_snapshots.py are provided in this folder
+docking_prep.py and prepare_protein_snapshots.py are provided in this folder.

+These scripts are intended to work on Windows.

+For Linux and Mac users:
+Use `conda install -c conda-forge autodock-vina` and adapt docking_prep.py and prepare_protein_snapshots.py to make them work.

 ## 1. Inspect the Docking Prep Folder